 Literature review has been a preliminary essential step in identifying costs and benefits of using BIM in public tenders.
-Five main scientific papers were selected to provide valuable information on other past cost-benefit analysis experiences.
+Twelve main scientific documents have been selected based on the high relevance of the information they report and they are indicated at the end of this section.
+More specifically, the first five scientific papers of the provided list were identified considering their valuable insights on other past cost-benefit analysis experiences.
 The information collected refers to the approaches used for measuring costs and benefits associated with BIM adoption.
 It was useful to evaluate how those methodologies were tested and validated through case studies and understand the main challenges faced by researchers.
 The information analysed also highlights the critical risks to be addressed during the design of the methodology.
 Seven additional literature sources were carefully examined in order to define a suitable list of indicators for capturing the most significant costs and benefits for the adoption of BIM in public tenders.